Tulip, 10 mg 30 pcs

 There is no specific treatment in case of Tulip overdose.

-The treatment is symptomatic; measures are taken to maintain vital functions and prevent further absorption of the drug (gastric lavage, intake of activated charcoal).
+Treatment is symptomatic; take measures to maintain vital functions and prevent further absorption of the drug (gastric lavage, taking activated charcoal).

-Because the drug actively binds to plasma proteins, hemodialysis is not an effective way to accelerate its elimination from the body.
+Due to the fact that the drug actively binds to blood plasma proteins, hemodialysis does not seem to be an effective way to accelerate its removal from the body.

 ---|---|